gburgett/XFlat/README.md

 XFlat
 =====

-A lightweight XML persistence framework presenting a CRUD interface to flat XML files.
+A lightweight embedded object-oriented schemaless non-relational DB persisting objects to flat XML files.
+XFlat is a completely free alternative to db4o for an embedded object DB.

 ----